Jared-Glenn/Camelot_The_Resistance/README.md

 ### Sir Percival
 **Cards:** Success, *Reversal*

 You know which people have the Merlin and Lady Morgana roles, but not who has each.
-If you don't see anyone (your secret information is empty), niether Merlin nor Lady Morgana are in the game.
+If you don't see anyone (your secret information is empty), neither Merlin nor Lady Morgana are in the game.

-You may play Reversal cards while Excaliber is at Camelot (unless the Holy Grail is played on you).
+You may play Reversal cards while the Excalibur Search is at Camelot (unless the Holy Grail is played on you).

 ### Queen Titania of the Seelie Fairies
 **Cards:** Regrowth, *Any Card*